usotnyk/RA-project02/README.md

   -added loading gif image for transition before the data were returned;
   -added Heapbox functionality to style dropdown menu;
   -implemented resizing of <header> once articles are loaded.
+  -fixed bug with loader gif showing on "Sections.." option (placeholder);

+  Apr-26-2017

+  -write dispalyEmptyArticlesView function in case of an error;